sjc5/use-html-dialog/README.md

 # use-html-dialog

 Simple, tiny React hook wrapping the native HTML dialog element.
-Optionally resets user agent dialog styles.
-Supports normal and modal dialogs.
+Optionally resets user agent dialog styles and closes on backdrop click when used in modal mode.

 ## Installation